manylabs/flow-ble/BLE-design.md

 Although there are other approaches possible, one way to providing a clean and de-coupled communication between flow daemon and flow-ble module would be to add the following features to flow daemon:

-* posting of real time sensor data to a queue, such as MQTT service
+* posting of real time block data to a queue, such as MQTT service
 * flow-ble would serve the data to BLE client/Central/bluetooth-web app as it appears in MQTT

 This would steer the implementation on RasPi towards a robust microservices architecture, and also: